-Fortunately, using proven sales prospecting techniques can help you win at prospecting.
-But what are some results-guaranteed B2B prospecting best practices you should be following?
+Fortunately, using proven sales techniques can help you win at prospecting.
+But what are some results-guaranteed B2B sales prospecting best practices you should be following?

 We asked SDRs and B2B prospects about it.
 Where the former shared their secrets to winning at business prospecting, the latter opened up about what annoys them and what gets their attention.

 This way, you can learn what both types of experts recommend as their best B2B prospecting ideas.
 From making a warm introduction to showing your product in action, they share their tips for success.

 We spoke to three experts who are pros at cold outreach on how reps can improve their B2B sales prospecting.
 So in this section, you’ll learn their top tips on winning at business prospecting.

 Instead of reaching out cold with a hard sell, Tony Bulgarella, the Senior Customer Success Manager at UserGems recommends you connect with people in your network.

 According to Bulgarella, one good way to have trust in the prospecting equation is by connecting with these two types of people:

 1. People in your network